Household consumption expenditure increases 3.3% in Q2'23

 ” However, positive growth rates were recorded since Q3’20 as recovery from the pandemic was witnessed, while growth became negative from Q2’22 to Q1’23 occasioned by rising prices, the cash crunch witnessed earlier this year as well as the current challenging economic conditions.

-“The growth rates of Q1 of 2023 and Q2 of 2023 indicate lower rate relative to the corresponding quarter of Q1’22 and higher rate compared to Q2′ 22.
+“The growth rates of Q1 of 2023 and Q2 of 2023 indicate a lower rate relative to the corresponding quarter of Q1’22 and a higher rate compared to Q2′ 22.

 Disclaimer